 We enter into both single and multi-year subscription contracts for our solutions.
 The timing of our invoices to the customer is a negotiated term and thus varies among our subscription contracts.
 For multi-year agreements, it is common to invoice an initial amount at contract signing followed by subsequent annual invoices.
-At any point in the contract term, there can be amounts that we have not yet been contractually able to invoice.
-Until such time as these amounts are invoiced, they are not recorded in revenues, deferred revenue or elsewhere in our consolidated financial statements and are considered by us to be backlog.
-At December 31, 2022 and 2021, we had backlog of approximately \$772.9 million and \$596.3 million, respectively.
+Backlog represents remaining revenue to be recognized under a non-cancelable contract with customers.
+At December 31, 2023 and 2022, we had backlog of approximately \$842.7 million and \$772.9 million, respectively.
 We expect backlog will change from period to period for several reasons, including the timing and duration of customer agreements, varying billing cycles of subscription agreements, and the timing and duration of customer renewals.
 Because revenue for any period is a function of revenue recognized from deferred revenue under contracts in existence at the beginning of the period, as well as contract renewals and new customer contracts during the period, backlog at the beginning of any period is not necessarily indicative of future revenue performance.
 We do not utilize backlog as a key management metric internally.